 PMMLPipeline “transformed prediction” API

-sklearn2pmml package provides a
+sklearn2pmml package provides the

 sklearn2pmml.pipeline.PMMLPipeline class, which extends the